-Windows Server Backup (WSB) provides the ability to run incremental backups that only backups the changed data while you perform a scheduled backups task, which makes the backup faster.
+Windows Server Backup (WSB) provides the ability to run incremental backups that only backup the changed data while you perform a scheduled backup task, which makes the backup faster.

 As you know, incremental backup is based on the last backup, so you cannot perform a successful restore if any of the previous incremental backups go missing.
-Therefore, WSB will create a full back up after 6 incremental backup or running scheduled backup for 14 days since the last full backup by default.
+Therefore, WSB will create a full backup after 6 incremental backup or run scheduled backup for 14 days since the last full backup by default.

 And WSB does not require human intervention to delete old backups manually.
 Its automatic disk usage management feature will delete old backups automatically when there is not enough space to store new backups.